Swan Lake: Structure

-Tchaikovsky’s original score for Swan Lake, including the additional music composed for the initial 1877 production, which differs from the revised version by Riccardo Drigo created for the revival by Petipa and Ivanov and still employed by most ballet companies, follows this structure.
-The titles assigned to each musical number are taken from the original published score.
-While some numbers bear purely musical designations, those with titles have been translated from their original French.
+Tchaikovsky's original score (including additions for the original 1877 production), which differs from the score as revised by Riccardo Drigo for the revival of Petipa and Ivanov that is still used by most ballet companies, corresponds to this layout.
+The titles for each number are from the original published score.
+Some of the numbers are titled simply as musical indications, those that are not are translated from their original French titles.